oils-for-unix/oils/yaks/README.md

   - uses the NIL8 parser
   - custom transformer from nil8.asdl -> yaks.asdl
   - then print C++ directly with no type checking

+- Then I think you can write "myyaks" ?
+  - It's a single mycpp pass that outputs Yaks, with all the type information?

+OLDER

 - then rewrite all of that in Yaks itself???
   - lexer - does it invoke re2c directly?
 No Python